aptise/peter_sslers/README.md

 There are several `.ini` config options for Redis support, they are listed above.

-## redis priming style
+## Redis priming style

 currently only `redis.prime_style = 1` and `redis.prime_style = 2` are supported.

 ### prime_style = 1

-this prime style will store data into redis in the following format:
+This prime style will store data into Redis in the following format:

 * `d:{DOMAIN_NAME}` a 3 element hash for ServerCertificate (c), PrivateKey (p), CACertificate (i). note it has a leading colon.
 * `c{ID}` the ServerCertificate in PEM format; (c)ert
 * `p{ID}` the PrivateKey in PEM format; (p)rivate
 * `i{ID}` the CACertificate in PEM format; (i)ntermediate cert

-the redis datastore might look something like this:
+The Redis datastore might look something like this:

 	r['d:foo.example.com'] = {'c': '1', 'p': '1', 'i' :'99'}  # certid, pkeyid, chainid
 	r['d:foo2.example.com'] = {'c': '2', 'p': '1', 'i' :'99'}  # certid, pkeyid, chainid